doranchak/zodiac-killer-ciphers/README.md

 `java -cp ../target/classes com.zodiackillerciphers.dictionary.KeywordSearch CABGE`

-### Insert word breaks (spaces) in strings from a file
+## Insert word breaks (spaces) in strings from a file

 Takes the given file, one line at a time, and guesses where word breaks might appear, and prints the results.
+TODO: Replace with AZDecrypt-like score, which seems to work better.

 `java -cp ../target/classes com.zodiackillerciphers.dictionary.InsertWordBreaksWrapper file_name`

+## Telephone Keypad Solver

+`./telephone-keypad-solver.sh <digits>`

+Finds dictionary words that can be found for the given sequence of digits on a standard telephone keypad.

+***
+## Z408

+### Double/Multiple Z408 Key

+Allen TX shooter cipher has a line that decodes to GHOST if you apply Z408 key, treat result as cipher text, and apply Z408 key again.

+`./double-z408-key.sh <n> <cipher>`

+Applies the Z408 *n* times to the given cipher.

+***
+## Kryptos

+### K4 Corpus Scanner

+Looks for length 97 plaintexts where we can also pop in the known K4 cribs.

+`./k4-corpus-scanner.sh`

+TODO

+`mvn exec:java -Dexec.mainClass="com.zodiackillerciphers.tests.samblake.Kryptos"`

+***
+## Other

+### Pollard's Rho Integer Factorization

+A Pollard's Rho implementation I found.

+`./pollards-rho.sh <number>`

+Attempts to factor the given number using the Pollard's Rho algorithm.